-With the launch of The Sufferfest app for iOS devices, we've made suffering more convenient than ever.
+With the launch of The Sufferfest Training System for iOS devices, we've made suffering more convenient than ever.
 Gone are the days of lugging your desktop, monitor and all, to the gym.
 No longer do you have to drag your laptop into your Torture Chamber, risking damage from a wayward swing of an enthusiastic minion's flogging stick.
 Mobile Suffering is here.

-Before we get down to the business of sending you headfirst into the hurt locker we need to talk a bit about compatibility between The Sufferfest app and Apple iOS devices.
+Before we get down to the business of sending you headfirst into the hurt locker we need to talk a bit about compatibility between The Sufferfest Training System and Apple iOS devices.
 Technology is constantly changing, and older devices may lack the processing power or hardware capabilities to support the full suite of features we've added to the app.
-If you have a smart trainer, or if you have devices like power meters and cadence sensors, or heart rate monitors that communicate via ANT+, you may need additional equipment to allow The Sufferfest app to talk to these devices.
+If you have a smart trainer, or if you have devices like power meters and cadence sensors, or heart rate monitors that communicate via ANT+, you may need additional equipment to allow The Sufferfest Training System to talk to these devices.
 But first things first: